evkx/evkx.github.io/content/models/fisker/ocean/Ocean_Extreme/_index.md

 ## Interior

+You can choose between different types of seat materials and interior styling.
 The seat layout is the traditional five seats with two in front and three seats in the rear.

 ### First row seats